levg34/npm-increase-version/README.md

 ## Usage

 ```
-  Usage: npm-increase-version [options] [command]
+  Usage: index.ts [options] [command]

   Commands:
     help     Display help
     version  Display version

   Options:
+    -c, --ci                Use in CI environment.
+If true, determines the version solely from the last commit message (release:[fix|minor|major]).
+Example: release:fix fix the broken thing. (disabled by default)
     -h, --help              Output usage information
-    -t, --type [value]  The type of version to increment.
+    -i, --increase [value]  The type of version to increment.
 For example, M or major increments the major version, m the minor, and f the fix (defaults to "minor")
+    -t, --tag               Returns the tag to create (disabled by default)
     -v, --version           Output the version number
 ```

 Example: